Thorn-222/BMSR/README.md

 We randomly selected 100 architectures from the DARTS search space and fully trained them to obtain accuracy labels.
 The preprocessed dataset file `darts_data.pkl` is already included in `DARTS/path` and can be used directly.

+## How to use

+After confirming that the data sets of each space are stored in the designated location, training and testing are performed according to the following process.